5 Key Learnings from Capillary's Journey to IPO

 1. Culture Isn't Soft; It's Your Competitive Advantage

 Peter Drucker famously said "culture eats strategy for breakfast," but watching Aneesh implement it brings the maxim to life.
 During the IPO ceremony, he invited the families of key employees to celebrate the milestone at the BSE listing hall.
-Everyone was dressed in traditional Indian attire.
+Everyone was dressed in Nehru jackets.

 At Capillary, tenured employees can avail a 10-day vipassana break to recharge (on top of annual holidays).
 These aren't perks—they're reflections of the founders' values.

-Plus, there’s a constant transparency with the team on both positives and challenges.
-It's no wonder Capillary's employees remain loyal and ready to fight their hearts out.
-This culture of transparency and care translated directly into 20%+ lower attrition than industry average: a critical advantage in talent-intensive SaaS.
+Plus, there’s a constant transparency with the team on both positives and challenges facing the business.
+It's no wonder then that Capillary's employees remain loyal and ready to fight their hearts out!
+This culture of transparency and care translated directly into 20%+ lower attrition than industry average; a critical advantage in talent-intensive SaaS.

 From being awarded SaaS Company of the Year in 2015 to suddenly needing to arrest high churn (especially during Covid) to being recognized as the Comeback Kid at ET Startup Awards 2025, Capillary has seen its share of both sides.